ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Interface Re-creation

 This example covers the situation where you need to update an interface configuration.
 The SB doesn't support incremental updates for some items.
-Instead, the item is first deleted, and then re-created with the new configuration.
+Instead, you first delete the item, and the re-create it with a new configuration.

 !!!
 Note
     You can view a configuration item update as just an "update operation".
-The incremental update or full configuration re-creation is performed "under the covers" between the VPP agent and the data plane.
-Incremental update is always preferred.
+The incremental update or full configuration re-creation happens "under the covers" between the VPP agent and the data plane.<br></br> Incremental update is always preferred.
 Configuration updates require full re-creation if the specific item or attribute does not support incremental updates.

 The KV Scheduler supports re-creation scenario using the `UpdateWithRecreate()` method.
 It lets a descriptor inform the KV Scheduler if an item requires full re-creation before applying the configuration update.